Adelaide is a city that offers the physical and emotional space to breathe. There is a sense of freedom here - of expression, of movement, of thought.

 You'll love Adelaide - we do!

 Heading to Adelaide?
-Plan your holiday with the Adelaide City Visitor Guide.
-It's full of information about accommodation, festivals and events, indigenous experiences, shopping outlets, markets and more.
+Plan your holiday with the Adelaide Visitor Guide.
+It’s full of information on things to see and do, shopping, beaches and more and check out the new interactive elements including image slideshows, Twitter feed & videos.

 Download a map of Adelaide City to help navigate your way around in a car, on a bike or on foot.
 See North Terrace for museums and galleries, Rundle Mall for shopping and Rundle Street, Gouger Street and Chinatown for dining.